Our Early Years

 • To provide engaging, challenging, and exciting play-based learning opportunities for all

-• To provide high quality phonics and early reading teaching so become confident mark makers and readers
+• To provide high quality phonics teaching to give all children the best opportunity to become confident mark makers and readers

-• To develop and improve children’s skills in counting, understanding, and using numbers as well as exploring shape, space, and measure
+• To give children the opportunity to develop and improve their skills in counting, understanding, and using numbers as well as exploring shape, space, and measure

-• To provide opportunities for children to explore the world around them
+• To give children the opportunity to explore and foster curiosity about the world around them

-• To develop enthusiastic risk takers who set their own challenges and follow their own interests and lines of enquiry
+• To provide an inspiring learning environment both inside and out, allowing children to to be enthusiastic risk takers who set their own challenges and follow their own interest and lines of enquiry

 EYFS curriculum

-Our Early Years Foundation Stage curriculum is organised to take care of and develop the whole child and not just their academic learning.
-Our EYFS curriculum is split into 7 areas of learning, 3 prime areas and 4 specific areas.
+The Early Years Foundation Stage curriculum is organised to take care of and develop the whole child and not just their academic learning.
+The Foundation curriculum is split into 7 areas of learning, 3 prime areas and 4 specific areas.

 • Personal, Social and Emotional Development